 And we are here to help you get there.

-The Co-Parenting Challenge is a free, 5-day email series designed to help parents who are interested in learning more about co-parenting, and who want to develop stronger, healthier relationships with their child’s other parents.
+The Co-Parenting Challenge is a free, 5-day email series designed to help parents learn more about co-parenting, stop making common mistakes that contribute to the problems, and develop stronger, healthier relationships with their child’s other parents – all in order to raise their child in a happier, healthier way.

 This course will help you open your heart to something so rewarding, help you set change in motion, and push you to end the behaviors that are keeping you from becoming a co-parenting champion.
 We’ll help you let go of the hurt and embrace the partnership that parenting was designed to be, no matter what your family dynamic is.

-Before co-parenting, our relationship was anything but positive.
+Before co-parenting, our family’s dynamic was anything but positive.

 We couldn’t get along long enough to have a serious conversation let alone parent together.
 We were constantly misunderstanding each other, disagreed on everything, threatened each other, and used time with our daughter against the other parent.